AmarisS/Final-project/README.md

 Do you think it's a good representation of reality?

 ## Instructions on how to use the program:
-After running this program, users would need to input their date and time of when they would arrive the airport, which kind of air flights they are taking.
+After running this program, users would need to input their date and time of when they would arrive the airport.

 ## Sources Used: